Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             or 3. times of average read depth ("a").
 The second value is for (number 3 + number 4) / (number 1 +
                             number 2 + number 3 + number 4).
 These two values are
                             split by commas.
-For example, n_10,0.8 is assigned and the average read depth is 70 and $SAMPLE_NUM is 4.
-It means that the sum of number 3 and number 4 should be higher than 40 (10 * $SAMPLE_NUM), and the fraction -- (number 3 + number 4) / (number 1 + number 2 + number
+For an example, n_10,0.8 is assigned and the average read depth is 70 and $SAMPLE_NUM is 4.
+                            It means that the sum of number 3 and number 4 should be higher than 40 (10 * $SAMPLE_NUM), and the fraction -- (number 3 + number 4) / (number 1 + number 2 +
-                            3 + number 4) should be higher than 0.8.
-Based on the
+                            number 3 + number 4) should be higher than 0.8.
+Based
-                            same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
+                            on the same example, if r_10,0.8 is assigned, the sum of read depth of number 3 and number 4 will become exact 10 reads.
 Default is n_10,0.8.
       --indel_fraction INDEL_FRACTION, -if INDEL_FRACTION
                             This value is the minimum IDV and IMF which supports insertion of deletion.
 The minimum IDV can be assigned by different types: 1. real number ("r"), 2. times of
                             $SAMPLE_NUM (assigned by --bam_files) ("n") or 3.
                             times of the average read depth ("a").
-For example, n_10,0.8 is assigned, the average read depth is 70 and
+For an example, n_10,0.8 is assigned, the average read depth is 70 and
                             $SAMPLE_NUM is 4.
 It means that IDV should be higher than 40 (10 * $SAMPLE_NUM), and IMF should be higher